What is Soul Care?

 Short answer: It is a cultural philosophy of care that potentially affects every part of a healthy, growing church.

-We would most simply define Biblical Soul Care (BSC) as speaking the truth in love in your circle of influence.
+We would most simply define Soul Care (SC) as speaking the truth in love in your circle of influence.
 It is unique to the local church as it is anchored in the Word of God, dependent on the Spirit of God, and practiced in the community of believers.

 It’s More Than a Model of Biblical Counselling